joeaoregan/jor-tetris/README.md

 Tetris game in Angular.
 [Play Heroku Web-App](https://jor-tetris.herokuapp.com/)

+Only CSS added, and deployment to Heroku to test Angular app deployment.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.